mtayar25/FlightDelayAnalysis/Readme.md

 ## 🔗 Setup Guide

-### in the root directory of the project add a directory called secrets and put inside the credentional for kaggle (kaggle.json) and Google CLoud
+### In the root directory of the project add a directory called secrets and put inside the credentional for kaggle (kaggle.json) and Google Cloud
 platform (gcp.json)

 ### Step 1: Terraform Setup